JabRef/jabref/docs/code-howtos/custom-svg-icons.md

 ![toolbar](http://i.imgur.com/KlyYrNn.png)

 This tutorial aims to describe the process of adding missing icons created in a vector drawing tool like Adobe Illustrator and packing them into a _true type font_ (TTF) to fit seamlessly into the JabRef framework.
-Already existing custom icons will be published (link is coming soon) as they need to be repacked as well.

 The process consists of 5 steps: